-You will develop a range of professional and practical skills to equip you for a job in journalism, including news and feature writing, public affairs, media law and shorthand.
-You will have the opportunity to write for and edit an online edition of the journalism department's award-winning newspaper (Publication of the Year, Guardian Student Media Awards 2010).
-You will also undertake at least one industry work placement.
+You will develop a range of professional and practical skills and knowledge that will equip you for a job in journalism, including news and feature writing, public affairs, online journalism, media law and shorthand.
+In addition, you will have the opportunity to write for and edit an online edition of our newspaper, The River, and will undertake at least one industry work placement.

 Please note that this is an indicative list of modules and is not intended as a definitive list.

 This is a not-for-credit module which is compulsory for students taking the MA Journalism course and will also be of interest as an option to MA Magazine students and other MA Journalism and Publishing Department pathways.
 It is a required module for the NCTJ Diploma.
 The course aims to provide a practical understanding of the working structure of the UK court system, culminating in the taking of the NCTJ Court Reporting exam and allow students a practical opportunity to report from a variety of courts, including magistrates and crown courts, county courts and inquests.

 This module aims to provide students with the practical skills necessary to function as successful journalists, underpinned by an understanding of the constraints and tensions inherent in modern newsrooms, magazine offices and online news operations functioning in a changing industry.

 Students will have the opportunity to acquire the core skills of researching stories, interviewing and writing for both print and online platforms.
 They will be equipped with multimedia reporting, production and design skills increasingly in demand in the journalism industry and will be confident about telling stories through video and audio as well as the written word.The module offers valuable opportunities for students to work together to produce and run their own group website, print news section or magazine, developing their teamwork skills and experiencing the reality of different job roles in a media operation.
 This classroom experience will provide a valuable introduction to the two-week work placement all students will be required to undertake as part of the module